welshk91/Eirene/README.md

 ## Coming Soon
 * ChromeCast support (Highest priority feature)
 * DRM support
-* Provide possibility to have picture-in-picture or side-by-side videos
-* Provide an interface (for classes that don't want to use inheritence)
-* Provide a way for developers to customize the cache
-* Provide more customization for volume (layout, disable especially on phones that already manage media volume)
+* Customization for volume (layout, disable especially on phones that already manage media volume)
-* Provide more customization for Key Events (Android TV remote buttons, swipes, taps)
+* Customization for Key Events (Android TV remote buttons, swipes, taps)
-* Provide more customization for the media control layout (play/pause, fast forward, closed captioning)
+* Customization for the media control layout (play/pause, fast forward, closed captioning)
-* Provide a menu for options like subtitle/track selection, properties (similar to VLC or Funamation's player)
-* Smooth Streaming (SS) support seems weak, though we could be using out-of-date testing URLs
-* Clean up warnings
-* A Wiki (Common use cases, FAQ, important tips)
-* Screenshots
-* Published Demo on the Play Store
+* An interface for classes that don't want to use inheritance
+* And more in GitHub's `Projects` tab!

 ## License
 	Copyright 2019 Kevin Welsh